Lindsay Zanno: Academic contributions

 Zanno has contributed to more than 200 technical publications, and her work has been cited more than 2,000 times.
 She has published in leading international journals, including Nature, Nature Communications, Proceedings of the National Academy of Sciences, Science Advances, Current Biology, Proceedings of the Royal Society B: Biological Sciences, and Scientific Reports.
 Her primary focus is on the paleobiology of theropods from the Cretaceous of North America, but she has also published on ornithischian dinosaurs, crocodylomorphs, avians, aetosaur pseudosuchians, temnospondyls, and trace fossils.
-Zanno has contributed to naming many new species of theropods, including the therizinosaur Falcarius, the troodontid Talos sampsoni, the hadrosaur Velafrons coahuilensis, the oviraptorosaur Hagryphus giganteus, the iguanodontian Choyrodon barsboldi, the allosauroid Siats meekerorum, and the tyrannosauroid Moros intrepidus.
+Zanno has contributed to naming many new species of dinosaurs, including the therizinosaur Falcarius, the troodontid Talos sampsoni, the hadrosaur Velafrons coahuilensis, the oviraptorosaur Hagryphus giganteus, the iguanodontian Choyrodon barsboldi, the allosauroid Siats meekerorum, and the tyrannosauroid Moros intrepidus.
 Her work is supported by numerous awards, primarily from the National Science Foundation, and has been extensively covered by major news outlets, including the Science Channel, History Channel, National Geographic, the New York Times, NPR and the BBC.

 Zanno serves as the president of the Jurassic Foundation and co-chair of the program committee for the Society of Vertebrate Paleontology's annual meeting and previously served as Science Advocate for the Walking With Dinosaurs Arena Spectacular and on-air host for The Ice Age Exhibition.

 Below is a list of taxa that Zanno has contributed to naming: